-- High risk critical workers under age 50 in certain congregate settings (as noted above in Tier 2) - People (residents, staff, volunteers) in congregate living settings (e.g., correction facilities, prisons, jails, detention centers; group homes for people with disabilities) and people experiencing homelessness that access services or live in congregate settings (e.g., shelters, temporary housing)
+• People (residents, staff, volunteers) in certain congregate living settings - specifically, correction facilities, prisons, jails, detention centers; group homes for people with disabilities); and congregate settings (e.g. shelters, temporary housing) for people experiencing homelessness that access services or live in such congregate settings (e.g. shelters, temporary housing)

-Phase 1b - Tier 4 includes two other high risk groups: (1) essential workers from the same groups as Tier 2 but under age 50 and (2) people in congregate living settings where there is a high risk of exposure and transmission.
+Phase 1b - Tier 4 includes people in congregate living settings where there is a high risk of exposure and transmission who have not been covered in earlier tiers.
 Exposure risk is due to factors such as setting (time inside vs. outside), proximity (to co-workers and/or customers), type of contact (physical, surface), duration, daily number of contacts, capability to assess possible infection (screening), consistent access to/ability to use protection, cleaning (frequency), barriers to healthcare access, etc.

-PHASE 1B-4 OBJECTIVE PHASE 1B-4 GUIDANCE To prevent hospitalization and rates of severe morbidity and mortality, including in settings that increase potential exposure - and to reduce negative societal impact by maintaining critical infrastructure for social and economic systems Critical workers under age 50 with significantly high risk of exposure and transmission in congregate settings.
-See Phase 1b - Tier 2 for description of congregate settings to be considered.
-Residents and staff in group homes for individuals with disabilities, including serious mental illness, development and intellectual disabilities, and physical disabilities as well as residential substance use disorder facilities not already covered in Phase 1 People in prisons, jails, detention centers, and similar congregate facilities who work in such settings not already covered in Phase 1 People experiencing homelessness that access services or live in congregate settings (e.g., temporary housing, shelters) People living or residing in domestic violence shelters
+PHASE 1B-4 OBJECTIVE PHASE 1B-4 GUIDANCE To prevent hospitalization and rates of severe morbidity and mortality, including in settings that increase potential exposure - and to reduce negative societal impact by maintaining critical Residents and staff in group homes for individuals with disabilities, including serious mental illness, development and intellectual disabilities, and physical disabilities as well as residential substance use disorder facilities not already covered in Phase 1 People in prisons, jails, detention centers, and similar congregate facilities and staff who work in such settings not already covered in previous phases or tiers infrastructure for social and economic systems People experiencing homelessness that access services or live in congregate settings (e.g., temporary housing, shelters) and staff who work in such settings People living or residing in domestic violence shelters and staff who work in such settings